fc-io/react-for-beginners/week_01 – Intro/week_01_b_assignments.md

 (for week 3).
 Either a copy of something that already exists or something new that you would like to make.
 Later during the course there will be opportunities to make more advanced programs but right now we want something super simple and focus mostly on styling/CSS.
+It's all right to change the idea later on.

 Examples:
 * Calculate letters/characters/words in a text.